solemnwarning/rehex/README.md

 A cross-platform (Windows, Linux, Mac) hex editor for reverse engineering, and everything else.

+An online copy of the manual can be accessed here: [solemnwarning.net/rehex/manual/](https://solemnwarning.net/rehex/manual/).

 ## Features

 * Large (1TB+) file support